-If you are currently serving as an active duty member of the U.S. Armed Forces, you can request to take an exam in a state or territory different from the one in which you are applying for licensure.
+If you or your spouse is currently serving as an active-duty member of the U.S. Armed Forces, you can request to take an exam in a state or territory different from the one in which you are applying for licensure.

 If requesting accommodations for April 2019 pencil-and-paper exams, all requests and supporting documentation must be received by 3:00 p.m.
 EST on February 7, 2019.